 Figure 7 below illustrates the principle behind the DDPC: for a given antenna system an upper and a lower RSSI threshold can be defined.
-When the PTX100R operates in high-power mode and the measured RSSI value drops below the upper threshold, the transmitter is switched to the low-power mode.
+When the PTX105R operates in high-power mode and the measured RSSI value drops below the upper threshold, the transmitter is switched to the low-power mode.
 Similarly, when in low-power mode and the RSSI exceeds the lower threshold a switch back to high-power mode is performed.
 Enough hysteresis between upper and lower switching level ensures a stable performance.

-DDPC algorithm is executed on PTX100R directly, which means no host-interaction is needed.
+PTX105R DDPC algorithm is executed on the device, which means that no host-interaction is needed.